 Line 7.
 Balance at Beginning of Prior Plan Year After Applicable Adjustments.
 In general, report the amount in the corresponding columns of line 13 of the prior-year Schedule SB.
 However, if the balance from the prior year has been adjusted so that it does not match the corresponding amount in line 13 of the prior-year Schedule SB, attach an explanation and label the attachment "Schedule SB, Line 7 - Explanation of Discrepancy in Prior Year Funding Standard Carryover Balance or Prefunding Balance."
+Note

+Standard Carryover Balance or Prefunding Balance."
 Note that elections to add excess contributions or reduce balances have specific deadlines, and generally cannot be changed once they have been made.